 Minestrone soup is essentially a hearty version of your classic vegetable soup.
 It typically includes the addition of pasta and beans to bulk it up a bit.

 Storing and reheating

 My favourite tip for storing soups is to store them in mason jars!
 Mason jars are a great way of storing soups in a travel friendly container, making them easy for anyone on the go!
 If you don’t have any mason jars on hand, you can use glass container to store your soup.
 You can also decide whether to store the whole batch in one container or in individual single servings.
-Once refrigerated, your soup in the fridge for up to 3 days.
+Once refrigerated, your soup will last in the fridge for up to 3 days.